Today's Viewpoint: A MarshBerry Publication

 Here are three categories to consider when imagining the ideal candidate profile.
 By identifying and targeting these areas you can fine tune your candidate pool for quicker results and less recruitment expense.

-Take it a step further once you’ve dialed into the ideal candidate’s experience, soft skills, and location.
+Take it further once you’ve dialed into the ideal candidate’s experience, soft skills, and location.
 Write it down.
 Share the parameters with the hiring team before their interviews.
 Use these qualifiers for all future hires for the same position.
-It does take extra effort to create the ideal profile up-front, but the outcomes can be reused and will save your firm time and money in the long run.
+It does take extra effort to create the ideal candidate profile up-front, but the outcomes can be reused and will save your firm time and money in the long run.

 1 https://www.shrm.org/resourcesandtools/hr-topics/talent-acquisition/pages/the-real-costs-of-recruitment.aspx